albacoretuna/how-to-annoy-a-web-developer/README.md

 ### Don't Learn Anything About CSS / HTML / the WEB!
 Leave those things to the web developer.
 That's his problem.
 You don't have to worry about those things.

+### Don't Care About The Developer's Craft, or User Experience
+At the end of the day, it's your design that should shine.
+Who cares about meaningless code that developers put together to make the design come to life as a website?.
+Don't compress your image and video assets, and don't let the developer do that for you!
+Website speed is not your problem, it's users'.

 ## Chapter Four  - If You Are in DevOps
 Naturally you help web developers reach their hard earned product to end users.
 You're the window between developers and users.
 Just like any other persona we discussed, you can be super nice to developers.
 But in case you're interested in making their life harder, we have some tips for you as well.